The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: Population synthesis

 The power law index is fixed to $\betag=0.9$, which is consistent with the results from \citet{2010ApJAndrews}.
 For the characteristics radius $\rcutg$ as a function of disc mass, we use the following relationship, which is taken from Fig.~10 of \citet{2010ApJAndrews},

-The relationship is somewhat different that the $\mgas\propto\rcutg^2$ found in more recent work \citep{2017ApJTripathi,2018ApJAndrewsA}.
-The latter is however not universal across different stellar forming regions \citep{2020ApJHendler}.
-For this reason, we kept the shallower relationship between disc masses and sizes.
+The relationship is somewhat different than the $\mgas\propto\rcutg^2$ found in more recent work \citep{2017ApJTripathi,2018ApJAndrewsA}.
+Further, the latter is however not universal across different stellar forming regions with various ages \citep{2020ApJHendler}.
+The results of that work also suggest that the relationship becomes shallower with age, and the power-law index we use is similar to the youngest stellar forming regions, and thus more appropriate as an initial condition.